-First Republic’s Personal Line of Credit offers fixed interest rates as low as 2.25% Annual Percentage Rate (APR) with discounts1.
+First Republic’s Personal Line of Credit offers low fixed interest rates.
 It also offers the benefit of interest-only payments, wherein you only pay interest on what you draw for in the first two years, and repay the full loan with term options that best suit your financial goals.
 Plus, you won’t be charged origination, maintenance or prepayment fees — ever.

 In addition, you can customize your debt payoff strategy with multiple repayment options.